-Depending on which Authority Hacker course you get (TASS or AH Pro), you’ll have access to said corresponding Facebook group.
-Each Facebook community is active; however, in my experience, the AH Pro course is a bit more active.
+Depending on which course you get (TASS or AHP), you’ll have access to said corresponding Facebook group.
+Each Facebook group is active; however, in my experience, the Pro course is a bit more active.

 A Step-By-Step Training Course and Useful Templates

-Authority Hacker has a step by step guide for creating an authority site which includes really helpful content templates.
+Authority Hacker has a step by step guide for creating an authority site which includes premium training on narrowing down your niche ideas and really helpful course material like the content templates.

 The content templates you get access to in TASS are great for writing content yourself or for outsourcing them to paid freelance writers.

-Authority Hacker Pro has even more templates in multiple disciplines of internet marketing.
+Authority Hacker Pro has even more templates in multiple disciplines of online marketing.

 Aside from the occasional Facebook group posts/comments and their course teachings, it’s challenging to get a direct response from Gael and Mark because they’re busy updating their course, creating content for their brand etc.

-Before I get to my Authority Hacker Pro review, here are some Authority Hacker customer reviews.
+Before I get started with my Authority Hacker Pro review, here are some Authority Hacker customer reviews.

 Authority Hacker Student Reviews

 It’s always a good sign when an internet marketing course has reviews on their sales page.
-It’s especially good when student video reviews are included that describe their success stories!
+It’s especially good when student video testimonials are included that describe their success stories!

 And it gets even better when leaders in the SEO industry take your course and give praise to the approach said course teaches.

-Below, I’ve compiled what people, from beginners to pros, have said about the Authority Hacker courses.
+Below, I’ve compiled what people who’ve built successful authority sites, from beginners to pros, have said about the Authority Hacker courses.

 22 Year Old College Drop Out

-Take a look at more Authority Hacker student results here.
+Take a look at more Authority Hacker student success rate & results here.

 Authority Hacker Pro Review

-Last year, after applying The Authority Site System to this blog and a couple Amazon affiliate sites, I decided to invest in Authority Hacker Pro.
+Last year, after applying The Authority Site System to this blog and a couple of Amazon niche sites, I decided to invest in Authority Hacker Pro.